-The simple answer to these questions is that anybody who cares about someone will necessarily care about who and what that person loves.
+The simple answer to these questions is that anybody who cares about someone will necessarily care about whom and what that person loves.
 This is an integral part of being in a relationship.
-In a relationship, when someone fears that the other person’s love may cause harm, there is concern.
+When someone in a relationship fears that the other person’s love may cause harm, there is concern.
 This is true whether that love is directed toward an inanimate object, an activity, or a person.
-When someone develops an unhealthy love—whether it be for junk food, online gaming, excessive shopping, addictive substances, or another person—those in relationship with that person will necessarily become concerned.
-Similarly, when the person’s love is believed to be healthy and beneficial, those in relationship with that person will be happy for him.
-It is ridiculous to believe that the people who care the most for a person should not care about what and whom he loves.
+Whenever someone develops an unhealthy love—whether it be for junk food, online gaming, excessive shopping, addictive substances, or another person—those in relationship with that person will necessarily become concerned.
+Similarly, when the person’s love is believed to be healthy and beneficial, those in relationship with that person will be happy for him or her.
+It is ridiculous to believe that the people who care the most for a person should not care about what and whom he or she loves.

-The same individual who questions whether his love is anyone else’s business would likely be offended if his relationship were treated with complete indifference by his family and friends.
-This is because he does not truly believe that others should not invest themselves into his relationship.
-Neither is this what he most wants.
-What he truly means is that those who disagree with his relationship should not express their disagreement, but this defies the nature of relationship, and it defies the nature of genuine love.
+The same individual who questions whether his or her love is anyone else’s business would likely be offended if his or her relationship were treated with complete indifference by family and friends.
+This is because that person does not truly believe that others should not invest themselves into his or her relationship.
+Neither is this what he or she most wants.
+What he or she truly means is that those who disagree with the relationship should not express their disagreement, but this defies the nature of relationship, and it defies the nature of genuine love.
 According to 1 Corinthians 13:6, “[Love] does not rejoice at wrongdoing, but rejoices with the truth.”
 True love can never rejoice in a decision which is believed to be immoral.
 Any effort to do so is not genuine love.

 When marriage is redefined legally, it changes dozens of aspects of society.
 It affects legal codes, educational curriculum, religious institutions, etc. This has already been demonstrated in other countries.
 In Denmark clergy are now required to facilitate same-sex wedding ceremonies in their churches.
 Individual priests can refuse, but the local bishop must arrange a replacement for their church.
 In England pastors are being arrested and threatened with arrest for passing out literature opposed to homosexuality.
 And parents in Canada cannot opt their children out of same-sex education in the public schools.
 Moreover, those in Canada were told by a judge that they have no right even to know what a homosexual advocate taught their children in the classroom.